-Application for Planning Permission 19/01481/FUL At South East Wedge, Old Dalkeith Road, Edinburgh Erection of 505 residential dwellings, 350 sq m of retail, open space and associated infrastructure.
+Application for Planning Permission 19/01032/FUL At South East Wedge, Old Dalkeith Road, Edinburgh Erection of 199 residential dwellings, public open space and associated infrastructure.

 Recommendations

 1.1 It is recommended that this application be Refused for the reasons below.